13. Snapshot 4.0

 - Snapshot begins iterating files at the WP root.
 Everything at that level and beyond, is iterated and included in the backup.
 Example: If your website has an abc/public_html/wp-config.php, an abc/public_html/exampleA path will be included in the backup.
 An abc/exampleB file path will not be included the backup.

 - Snapshot will backup any file added to your filesystem no matter how it was added – whether uploaded through the WP admin page, FTP/SFTP, SSH, or another method.
 If a file exists on the server, it will be iterated and included in the backup.

 - Snapshot does not currently have support for websites on a host using the Windows operating system.

 - PHP version requirement: 7.0 or above.

 Snapshot cloud backups are incremental.
 This means the only time Snapshot iterates over all files and db tables is the very first backup (unless a site is changed drastically between backups).
 The first backup in each site (manual or scheduled) is a full-site backup.
 We call that the base backup.
+Note that if an existing backup schedule is modified, a new base backup will be taken.
 All later backups — both scheduled and manual — are incremental backups, and understanding what that means is important.

 In simplest terms, an incremental backup copies and stores only data that has been changed since the last backup.
 When you look at your backup list and see multiple backups created during the past several days, you are not looking at multiple copies of your full site, but rather the incremental changes that have been backed up since the last full backup.